 Educational Opportunities abound for college students at Brook Hill Farm.
-It is not only important to rehabilitate unwanted horses, but also to educate the public on equine welfare, and how horses can provide amazing benefits for people with disabilities.
+It is not only important to rehabilitate unwanted horses, but also to educate the public on equine welfare, and how horses can provide amazing healing benefits for people.
 Brook Hill Farm can help more horses through educating the public than the farm can physically house.
 The farm offers a unique opportunity for personal growth and education for college students and is pleased to offer the following college programs in both horse rescue and equine assisted services.

 In collaboration with regional schools including Virginia Tech, Randolph College, University of Lynchburg, Sweet Briar, and Liberty University, and schools outside our region, the farm provides many opportunities for college students to participate in a variety of internships which earn them college credit in many fields.
 Brook Hill Farm averages 4-6 interns per semester.
 The internships are tailored to meet their individual needs.

 Pre-Vet and Vet Tech Students